-Maintaining your vehicle according to the schedules given in this manual helps to keep your driving trouble-free while it preserves your investment.
+Maintaining your vehicle according to the maintenance minder shown in the instrument panel helps to keep your driving trouble-free while it preserves your investment.
 When your vehicle needs maintenance, keep in mind that your dealer's staff is specially trained in servicing the many systems unique to your vehicle.
 Your dealer is dedicated to your satisfaction and will be pleased to answer any questions and concerns.